Bearded Collie: History

-The legend of the Bearded Collie's origin is that the ancestors of what is today the Polish Lowland Sheepdog were abandoned on the shores of Scotland, and these dogs then bred with native herding dogs.
+The legend of the Bearded Collie's origin is that the ancestors of what became the Polish Lowland Sheepdog were abandoned on the shores of Scotland, and these dogs then bred with native herding dogs.
 A variant on this story is that Kazimierz Grabski, a Polish merchant, reportedly traded a shipment of grain for sheep in Scotland in 1514 and brought six Polish Lowland Sheepdogs to move them.
 A Scottish shepherd was so impressed with the herding ability of the dogs that he traded several sheep for several dogs.
 The Polish sheepdogs were bred with local Scottish dogs to produce the Bearded Collie.